Zz Snore Review

 What Causes Snoring?

-According to this article by the Mayo Clinic, snoring occurs when the muscles in the roof of your mouth, tongue, and throat relax.
+According to Mayo Clinic, snoring occurs when the muscles in the roof of your mouth, tongue, and throat relax.
 Sometimes, they can relax enough that they partially block the airway, causing vibrations that we know as snoring.

 The article goes on to state that a variety of factors can contribute to this issue, from uncontrollable aspects like your mouth anatomy to lifestyle choices like alcohol consumption, sleep time, and sleeping position.